saket349/SDE/BST/find_key/searchInBST.md

-### We do recursive search and see if any node value matches with given value of not, if for certain recursion neither of node, node->left, node->right matchesm with given value then we return null
+### We do recursive search and see if any node value matches with given value or not, if for certain recursion neither of node, node->left, node->right matches with given value then we return null

 ```
 TreeNode* solve(TreeNode* node, int x){